 Every year, the PCFF women celebrate International Women’s Day with a variety of events

-Hundreds of Israelis and Palestinians have participated over the years, calling to change the current situation and to find a solution for the conflict
+Hundreds of Israelis and Palestinians have participated over the years, calling for change the current situation and to find a solution for the conflict

 International Women’s Day 2018: “So you don’t have to be strong…”